mintic-ai/ephemeral/docs/architecture/components.md

 **Location**: `src/api/server.ts`

 #### Purpose
-Provides the REST API interface for external clients to interact with the Docker On-Demand system.
+Provides the REST API interface for external clients to interact with the Ephemeral system.

 #### Responsibilities
 - HTTP request/response handling